Skip to main content

 • Determine how much house you can comfortably afford.
 The fact that you can qualify for a certain type of loan doesn't mean it's the loan you should get.
 Determine how much you can afford based on your current income, expenses and expected interest rate

 • Get a firm understanding of how mortgage rates affect your immediate and long-term financial situation.
-Knowing the facts about different loan types and mortgage rates can help you make an informed choice about your future.
+Knowing the facts about different loan types and mortgage terms and rates can help you make an informed choice about your future.

 • Talk to a professional.
 Discussing your personal financial situation with a Home Lending Advisor can help you get a clear picture of your options and how your loan choice may affect your future.